Between Glitter and Compost A conversation on ecofeminism

 Suzana Milevska and Myriam Bahaffou, moderated by Philsan Osman A conversation on ecofeminism

-In May 2021 Kaaitheater invited philosopher Suzana Milevska for an online lecture on ecofeminist art practices.
+In May 2021 Kaaitheater invited art theorist and curator Suzana Milevska for an online lecture on ecofeminist art practices.
 This October she will resume this talk in live Brussels and will be joined by researcher and ecofeminist activist Myriam Bahaffou.

 Patriarchal systems in different world cultures have long interpreted women as obsessed with cleansing and purification, parallel to the anthropologically driven representation of women as ‘dirty’.
 How can ecofeminism create environmental awareness while also deconstructing the stereotypical and patriarchal hierarchical assumptions of women's creativity and productivity?